rapidez/docs/src/3.x/configuration.md

 ## Base URL

-Rapidez will be the frontend, Magento just as the backend.
-So they'll need two different URLs; we suggest setting the `web/secure/base_url` differently per scope:
+Rapidez will become the frontend, Magento will only be used for the backend.
+Because of this, they'll need two different URLs.
+We suggest setting the `web/secure/base_url` differently per scope:

 - **Store View:** `https://webshop.com`
 - **Website:** `https://magento.webshop.com`